edx/edx-mobile-app-analytics-ios/README.md

 func logScreenEvent(_ event: String, parameters: [String: Any]?)
 ```

-## Documentation

-Detailed documentation can be found in the [Wiki](https://github.com/edx/edx-mobile-app-analytics-ios/wiki).

-## Contributing

-Contributions are welcome!
-Please refer to the [Contributing Guidelines](CONTRIBUTING.md) for more information.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact

-For any questions or issues, please file a GitHub issue or contact the maintainers at [support@example.com](mailto:support@example.com).
+For any questions or issues, please file a GitHub issue or contact the maintainers at [TBD](mailto:TBD).